danielscholl/iot-device-edge/README.md

 - GROUP: The resource group name where resources will deploy.
 - HUB: The desired IoT Hub to connect the device to.
 - DEVICE: A unique name to use as the IoT Edge Device
+- DNS: The DNS zone that the edge will resolve to ie: contoso.com

 ### Auto Provisioning